- What is the Graduated Licensing Scheme?

 The Hazard Perception Test (HPT) is a computer-based touch screen test that measures a driver’s ability to recognise potentially dangerous situations and respond appropriately.
 It aims to make sure a driver's hazard perception skills are at a high enough level for them to progress to the next stage of licensing.

 Learners, 25 years and under, need to have held their licence for at least 10 months before they can take the HPT.
 Learner drivers who are older than 25 years do not need to have held their licence for 10 months and can take the HPT when they feel ready.
-Visit the Roads and Maritime Services website to find out about test fees.
+Visit the Transport for NSW website to find out about test fees.

 Learners can book the HPT from the 20 November 2017.
 Learners must pass the HPT before they can take the driving test for their provisional licence.

 Learners, under the age of 25, who have passed the HPT, held their licence for 12 months and logged 120 hours of supervised driving can attempt the driving test.
 If you take the HPT at 10 months on your learner licence, you will need to wait another 2 months and log 120 hours of supervised driving before you can take the driving test.

 Yes.
 P1 drivers will still be required to complete 12 months on their P1 licence before they can progress to a P2 licence.
 P1 drivers who held their licence before 20 November 2017 will need to complete the HPT to progress to a P2 licence.

 7. Will moving the HPT make it harder for learner drivers to get their P1 licence, especially learners from disadvantaged communities?

 There are some drivers, particularly those from disadvantaged communities, who have difficulties passing computer-based tests, including the HPT.
 This is for a range of different reasons, which include limited computer or literacy skills, or financial pressures.